DBAPI User Guide

 Create Group Page

-• After saving, you'll find a new group on the left.
+• After saving, you'll find a new group on the left sidebar.
 Click the more button on the group to edit or delete the group

 Group Operations